PopaGeorgianVictor/PORTOFOLIO/README.md

 * the columns enumerate the various attributes of the entity (the employee's name, address or phone number, for example).
 * a row is an actual instance of the entity (a specific employee) that is represented by the relation
 * as a result, each tuple of the employee table represents various attributes of a single employee

+ ALL RELATIONS (AND, THUS, TABLES) IN A RELATIONAL DATABASE HAVE TO ADHERE TO SOME BASIC RULES TO QUALIFY AS RELATIONS.
+* the ordering of columns is immaterial in a table.
+* there can't be identical tuples or rows in a table.
+* each tuple will contain a single value for each of its attributes.

+ A RELATIONAL DATABASE CONTAINS MULTIPLE TABLES, EACH SIMILAR TO THE ONE IN THE"FLAT" DATABASE MODEL.ANY VALUE OCCURRING IN TWO DIFFERENT RECORDS (BELONGING TO THE SAME TABLE OR TO DIFFERENT TABLES), IMPLIES A RELATIONSHIP AMONG THOSE TWO RECORDS.IN ORDER TO ENFORCE EXPLICIT INTEGRITY CONSTRAINTS, RELATIONSHIPS BETWEEN
+RECORDS IN TABLES CAN ALSO BE DEFINED EXPLICITLY, BY IDENTIFYING OR NON-IDENTIFYING PARENT-CHILD RELATIONSHIPS CHARACTERIZED BY ASSIGNING CARDINALITY.
+* 1:1 – usually when a table contains a lot of columns and is used to split is a table in two in order to optimize access or limit the visibility of some information
+* 1:n - a department has a number of employees
+* m:n - each employee has a number of children

 </details>